Welcome to Petersburg Fisheries

 apply on our web site.
 Completely fill out the on-line application and

 submit it to us.
-We will contact you by phone for an interview.
+We will contact you by telephone for an interview.

 After the interview, we check work references and criminal convictions through the court system.
 These checks can take time, anywhere from a few days to a few weeks.
 Positions will be filled by the best qualified applicants.